explorable-viz/esop2025/author-response/response.md

 We thank our four reviewers for their detailed reviews and suggestions for improving the paper.
-We respond to questions asked by two or more reviewers first, and then address any remaining questions.
+We respond (R1-R4 below) to questions asked by two or more reviewers first, and then address any remaining questions.
 At the end we summarise our proposed improvements to the paper.

 ## 1. Response to Reviewer Questions

-### Q1.
+### R1.
 Delta with respect to POPL 2022 paper (Reviewers A and D)

 As Reviewers A and D point out, the delta from the prior POPL 2022 work on which the paper builds is moderate in the core aims and ideas, but lies instead in a redesigned approach to the implementing the concepts.
 We